abinit/abinit/doc/tutorial/tddft.md

 ## Time-Dependent Density Functional Theory, Casida's approach.

-This lesson aims at showing how to get the following physical properties, for finite systems:
+This tutorial aims at showing how to get the following physical properties, for finite systems:

   * Excitation energies
   * Associated oscillator strengths